snoonetIRC/website/content/tos.md

 type: "page"
 ---

-By cnoonecting to Snoonet, you are understood to have agreed to these terms.
-You must not engage in any activity that may be contrary to any national law.
-Our legal entity for Snoonet is located in (undisclosed).
-In addition to these terms, you agree to not use Snoonet to:
+By connecting to Snoonet, you are understood to have agreed to these terms.
+You agree to not use Snoonet to:

 + (1) Facilitate the downloading/receiving, or distributing of pirated software, movies, games, music, or other materials subject to restrictive copyright law
 + (2) Start, participate in or maintain a botnet, as a client or a botnet director